Several dynamic teachers labored unsparingly to plant a vibrant Rinzai Zen training here in the West.

 Meido Roshi began Zen practice in 1988 and trained under three teachers in the line of the great 20th century Rinzai master Omori Sogen Roshi: the late Tenzan Toyoda Rokoji, in whose training hall he resided for seven years while also enduring a severe training in traditional martial arts; Dogen Hosokawa Roshi (Omori Roshi’s main dharma heir), with whom he trained for fifteen years; and So'zan Miller Roshi, with whom he trained for three years.
 He has completed the koan curriculum of this lineage, and in 2008 received inka shomei or "mind seal": recognition as an 86th-generation Zen lineage holder empowered to transmit the full range of Rinzai Zen practices.

-Aside from Zen, Meido is also ordained in the Mt.
-Koshikidake tradition of Shugendo and works to establish Shugendo practice places within natural areas in North America.
+Aside from Zen, Meido is ordained in several other Buddhist traditions and works to establish Shugendo practice places within natural areas in North America.
 For many years he was a professional martial art teacher; he is certified as a shihan (master-level teacher) by the Aikido World H.Q. in Tokyo.
 He travels widely, conducting retreats and other events across the United States and Europe.